colour-science/colour-science.org/output/posts/srgb-eotf-pure-gamma-22-or-piece-wise-function/index.rst

     A *Gamma 2.2 function* only approximates the *piece-wise function* defined in *IEC 61966-2-1:1999 Standard*.

-*IEC 61966-2-1:1999 Standard* lacks of the clarity that would gives the definitive answer to the *EOTF* question.
-The quest takes on a muddy path when the standard states the following in **2.1 Reference Display Conditions**:
+*IEC 61966-2-1:1999 Standard* lacks the clarity that would give the definitive answer to the *EOTF* question.
+The quest takes on a muddy path when the standard states what follows in **2.1 Reference Display Conditions**:

     *Relative to this methodology, the reference display is characterised by the equation below where* :math:`V\prime{sRGB}` *is the input data signal and*